abathur8bit/chessbox/README.md

 Chessbox is the sum of three parts.
 The controller,  the GUI, and the hardware.

 **The hardware** is the chess board with the LEDs, reed switches, MCPs and all the wires.
-You can read about building that on the [ChessLR blog](https://8bitcoder.com/chesslr).
+You can read about building that on the [Chessbox blog](https://8bitcoder.com/chessbox).

 > Note that Chessbox is the new name for ChessLR.